Supan13/AirlineModel/PredictingAirFlightDelay.md

 already contains close to 5 million records.
 The data for this year is available for different months.
-So I downloaded the data from January till December as twelve different excel files and then load and combine the files into a single large dataset in R enevironment to carry out EDA and predictive modeling.
+So I downloaded the data from January till December as twelve different excel files and then load and combine the files into a single large dataset in R environment to carry out EDA and predictive modeling.

 **Feature Selection**